 Charles T. Black & Frank D. StillwellPrint Page

-The Hackham Hall was built in 1896, and was extended in 1924.
-Charles T. Black and Frank D. Stillwell , the two people who paid for it to be built lost their lives World War One.
+Memorial plaque commemorates Charles T. Black and Frank D. Stillwell who lost their lives in World War One.
 A memorial was built for them, but due to damage, the plaque was set into the wall on the south side of the hall.

 |GPS Coordinates:||Lat: -35.147258|